storyblok/field-plugin/packages/cli/templates/vue3/README.md

 ## Manifest File for Field Plugins

-The manifest file is a valuable component that enhances the functionality of your field plugin.
+The manifest file is a configuration that enhances the functionality of your field plugin.
 This JSON file, named `field-plugin.config.json` and located in your project's root folder, is optional but highly recommended.

-When this file is present, it empowers our CLI and build tools to efficiently access its contents, resulting in smoother deployment experiences.

-Moreover, during the development phase, this manifest file plays a crucial role in the [Sandbox](https://plugin-sandbox.storyblok.com/field-plugin/).
-All the `options` defined within this file are automatically integrated, simplifying your workflow.

-While most field plugins created using our templates include this manifest file, you may find that your custom plugin lacks it.
-In such cases, follow the steps below to easily set it up.
+The manifest file allows you to configure options for your field plugin.
+When developing your field plugin with the [Sandbox](https://plugin-sandbox.storyblok.com/field-plugin/), the options are applied by default.
+Also, the deploy command automatically applies the options in production.
+So, you no longer need to configure the options manually.

 ### Creating a Manifest File